 To start a corporation in Arizona, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Arizona Corporation Commission.
 You can file this document online, by mail or in person.
 The articles cost $60 to file.
-Once filed with the state, this document formally creates your Arizona corporation.
+Once processed by the state, this document formally creates your Arizona corporation.

 Per AZ Rev Stat § 10-501 (2020), every Arizona corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
-To find out, visit https://ecorp.azcc.gov/EntitySearch/Index and search until you find the perfect name for your corporation.
+To find out, visit the AZCC Entity Search and browse until you find the perfect name for your corporation.